-The flight into Paro is one of the most spectacular in the world.
-Whether flying along the Himalayan range from Kathmandu or over the foothills from Calcutta or Dhaka, each flight is a mesmerising aeronautical feat and offers an exciting descent into the Kingdom of Bhutan.
+The flight into Paro International Airport is one of the most spectacular landing in the world.
+Whether flying along the Himalayan range from Kathmandu or over the foothills from Kolkata or Dhaka, each flight is a mesmerising aeronautical feat and offers an exciting descent into the Kingdom of Bhutan.

-Airbus delivered both A319 to Drukair in December 2004.
-Both Airbus A319 start operation in January 2005 allowing Drukair to fly to Bangkok on a daily basis.
+Airbus delivered two A319 to Drukair in December 2004.
+Both Airbus A319 started operation in January 2005 allowing Drukair to fly to Bangkok on a daily basis.

 Both Airbus A319 has a 114 seats configuration with 20 business class seats and 94 economy seats.

-In September 2012, Drukair also leased a third Airbus A319 to better handle the increasing traffic and allow Drukair to serve more flights on the Bangkok-Paro route and open up the Singapore-Kolkata-Paro route.
+In September 2012, Drukair also leased a third Airbus A319 to better handle the increasing traffic and allow Drukair to serve more flights on the Bangkok-Paro route and opens up the Singapore-Kolkata-Paro route.

 Manufacturer: Airbus, an EADS Company

-The ATR 42-500 begin operation with Drukair in June 2011.
-It will fly to the nearby cities of Kolkata, Kathmandu, Guwahati, Gaya and Bagdogra.
+The ATR 42-500 began operation with Drukair in June 2011.
+The aircraft flew to the nearby cities of Kolkata, Kathmandu, Guwahati, Gaya and Bagdogra.